faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 But here things can get weird.
 We need to go back to first principles.

 Where is the best place for a human to live?
-Well we need oxgygen, water, a stable environment.
+Well we need oxygen, water, a stable environment.
 Hopefully somewhere sunny but not too hot.

 If we look at the population distribution of the world, people tend to live near water and prefer the comfortable climates - where wearing a T-shirt is possible at least some time during the year.